-If you are claiming depreciation on a car you use in your trade or business, see Publication 463.
+If you are claiming depreciation on a business vehicle, see Publication 463.
 If the car is not used more than 50% for business during the tax year, you may have to recapture excess depreciation.
 Include the excess depreciation in your gross income and add it to your basis in the property.
 For information on the computation of excess depreciation, see chapter 4 in Publication 463.

-Canceled Debt Excluded from Income
+Canceled Debt Excluded From Income

 If a debt you owe is canceled or forgiven, other than as a gift or bequest, you generally must include the canceled amount in your gross income for tax purposes.
 A debt includes any indebtedness for which you are liable or which attaches to property you hold.

 You can exclude your canceled debt from income in the following situations.

-- The cancellation takes place in a title 11 bankruptcy case or when you are insolvent. - 2) The canceled debt is qualified farm debt. - The canceled debt is qualified real property business indebtedness (provided you are not a C corporation).
+- Debt canceled in a bankruptcy case or when you are insolvent. - 2) Qualified farm debt. - 3) Qualified real property business debt (provided you are not a C corporation).

 If you exclude from income canceled debt under situation (1) or (2), you may have to reduce the basis of your depreciable and nondepreciable property.
-However, for situation (3), you must reduce the basis of your depreciable property by the excluded amount.
+However, in situation (3), you must reduce the basis of your depreciable property by the excluded amount.

-For more information on canceled debt in a bankruptcy case or during insolvency, see Publication 908, Bankruptcy Tax Guide.
-For more information on canceled debt that is qualified farm debt, see chapter 4 in Publication 225.
-For more information on canceled debt that is qualified real property business debt, see chapter 5 in Publication 334, Tax Guide for Small Business.
+For more information about canceled debt in a bankruptcy case or during insolvency, see Publication 908, Bankruptcy Tax Guide.
+For more information about canceled debt that is qualified farm debt, see chapter 4 in Publication 225.
+For more information about qualified real property business debt, see chapter 5 in Publication 334, Tax Guide for Small Business.

-Gain from Sale of Home on Which Tax Was Postponed
+Postponed Gain From Sale of Home

-If you postponed gain from the sale of your main home before May 7, 1997, you must reduce the basis of your new home by the amount of the postponed gain.
-For more information on the rules for the sale of a home, see Publication 523.
+If you postponed gain from the sale of your main home before May 7, 1997, you must reduce the basis of your new home by the postponed gain.
+For more information on the rules for the sale of a home, see Publication 523